QuoiHang/Artistic-NFT/README.md

 # Artistic-NFT

-Steps to run the project
+Steps to proceed in Terminal in order to run the project

 ## 0. mpn install
-to install all dependencies
+Before running or modifying the project, install all dependencies

 ## 1. npx hardhat compile
 to compile smart contracts